Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Parameterizing the form factors GA , GE and GM using Pad e and z -expansion fits

-The axial form factors of the nucleon are important inputs in the analysis of neutrino-nucleus scattering.
-They are, however, not well measured due to safety concerns with the use of liquid hydrogen targets.
-On the other hand, $G_E$ and $G_M$ are well measured in electron scattering experiments, so they provide a check on lattice calculations of form factors in general.
-Since Kelly parameterization~\cite{Kelly:2004hm} of them has been very useful for phenomenology, it would therefore be useful to a have similar simple parameterization of the lattice axial form factor to analyze the neutrino-nucleus scattering data.
+The Pad\'e and $z$-expansion fits to form factors presented in this section should be considered a good heuristic, i.e., they serve our primary goal to provide a good but simple parameterization of the lattice data.
+This is in the same spirit as the phenomenologically useful Kelly parameterization~\cite{Kelly:2004hm} of $G_E$ and $G_M$ that are well measured in electron scattering experiments, or the rational function fit used in a recent analysis of the PRad experiment at Jefferson Lab~\cite{Xiong:2019umf}.
+Note that the improvement in the precision with which the proton radius is extracted and the likely resolution of the ``proton radius puzzle'' in Ref.~\cite{Xiong:2019umf} has come from increasing the range of $Q^2$ and the accuracy of the data and not from the parameterization.

-It has been traditional to use a dipole ansatz to parameterize it, with the axial mass, $M_A$, ranging from 1 to 1.35~GeV.
-While our data for $Z_A G_A$ in Fig.~\ref{fig:GA4s5e} exhibit some dependence on $a$ and $M_\pi$ for the $\{4^{N\pi},2^{\rm sim}\}$ strategy, it is clear that a dipole ansatz is not a good fit of the data even over the range $0.04 < Q^2 < 1$~GeV${}^2$.
-The analysis in the previous section suggests that while the data for the form factors have small errors, the CCFV fits to charges and charge radii derived from them are not yet robust, a consequence of having only seven ensembles and larger errors in the $M_\pi \approx 170$~MeV data.
-However, we also note the small dependence of $G_A$, $G_E$ and $G_M$ on $\{a, M_\pi, M_\pi L\}$ as shown in Figs.~\ref{fig:GA4s5e},~\ref{fig:GEsummary} and~\ref{fig:GMsummary}.
-This motivated the following alternate analysis.
+On the other hand, the axial form factors of the nucleon, $G_A$ and ${\widetilde G}_P$, that are important inputs in the analysis of neutrino-nucleus scattering are not well measured due to safety concerns with liquid hydrogen targets.
+Traditionally, $G_A$ has been parameterized using the dipole ansatz, Eq.~\eqref{eq:dipole}, with estimates of the axial mass, $M_A$, ranging from 1 to 1.35~GeV, and ${\widetilde G}_P$ obtained from $G_A$ using the PPD hypothesis~\cite{Kronfeld:2019nfb}.
+Our analysis shows that a dipole ansatz does not have enough free parameters to fit the data over the range $0.04 < Q^2 < 1$~GeV${}^2$, nevertheless, we include it in this section for comparison.
+Furthermore, as discussed in Secs.~\ref{sec:CCFVcharges},~\ref{sec:CCFVrA} and~\ref{sec:CCFVEMradii}, while the data for the form factors have small errors, the CCFV fits to charges and charge radii derived from them are not yet robust, a consequence of having only seven ensembles and the relatively larger errors in the $M_\pi \approx 170$~MeV data.
+Thus, we did not present a $\{a \to 0, M_\pi=135{\rm MeV}, M_\pi L \to \infty\}$ limit parameterization of the form factors in those sections.
+On a positive note, the small dependence of $G_A$, $G_E$ and $G_M$ on $\{a, M_\pi, M_\pi L\}$ observed in Figs.~\ref{fig:GA4s5e},~\ref{fig:GEsummary} and~\ref{fig:GMsummary} motivated the following heuristic analysis.